Gwynedd Archaeological Trust

+Overview

+The organisation was one of four Welsh Archaeological Trusts in Wales.

-The trust maintains Historic Environment Records for their area to provide archaeological advice to central government, planning authorities and other public bodies.
+The trust maintained Historic Environment Records for their area to provide archaeological advice to central government, planning authorities and other public bodies.
 The Gwynedd Archaeological Trust along with the other Welsh Archaeological Trusts were pioneers in developing Historic Environment Records (HERs).
 In the 1970s Wales was the first part of the UK to develop a fully national system of what were then called ‘Sites and Monuments Records’; this fully computerised system was pioneered by Don Benson who was then Chief Executive of the Dyfed Archaeological Trust.
 The Welsh Government is required to maintain HERs as a statutory obligation under the Historic Environment (Wales) Act 2016; these active databases are an essential component of the planning system in Wales.